sternecker/talks/isc2cle-may-2025/02_Meeting.md

 ## Incident Response
 ## Debrief

 Each time around the loop add to the stack of items that were covered.
-Note what went well, what could be improved, and any blockers that occured.
+Note what went well, what could be improved, and any blockers that occurred.
 This may be the after-action report, it is an artifact that documents the incident and related details.
-Executive reports, stackholder notifications, regulatory reporting, public disclosures, will derive from this artifact.
+Executive reports, stakeholder notifications, regulatory reporting, public disclosures, will derive from this artifact.

-Lessons Learned is the scheduled meeting to review, what changes were implemented, how things went, and what has been implemented to prevent future occurances.
+Lessons Learned is the scheduled meeting to review, what changes were implemented, how things went, and what has been implemented to prevent future occurrences.
 This is where SLA's, Mean Time stats are analyzed, and performance analysis of the IR are reviewed.

 ---